oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 1. Please ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.
 2. When you get an email saying that a pull request has been made, go to GitHub and assign it to someone.
 Before doing so, ensure that the requester is a member of the Committers team (which means they've signed the CLA).

-## To add a new committer
-1. Ensure that the person has signed the appropriate CLA.
-2. Go to Settings > Collaborators, and then add that collaborator.

 ## Conducting a code review
 Please see [Instructions for Reviewers](https://github.com/oppia/oppia/wiki/Instructions-for-Reviewers).
 Note the [squash-merging instructions](https://github.com/oppia/oppia/wiki/Instructions-for-Reviewers#merging-into-develop), too.